ed-kung/CSUN-Econ-433/docs/labs/lab04.md

 	    *Hint: You can only use `inner_join` on two dataframes at a time, so you'll have to first merge `county_pop` with `county_emp`, then merge the resulting dataframe with `county_educ`, and that result with `county_inc`.*

-- Upload the script to the Lab 04 Assignment.
+- Upload the script to the Lab 04 Script assignment.

-- Take the Lab 04 Quiz.

 ---